 The other heavenly peak, which was not shown any love historically, has an interesting racial overtone to it, that people don’t normally associate with Canadians, but shows that the 1800s’ European/Western Settler spirit was always alive and kicking there, like it was here in the USA.
 You always have to wonder why/how some mountains or mountain peaks get their names, normally there is folk story background or it’s dedicated to some man who somehow owned ungodly, massive amounts of land for unknown reason when everyone else was broke and it all belonged to Indigenous/First Nations people.
 The mountain peak in question is called the Ha-Ling, and if you continue northwest of 3 sisters, you’ll see its peak.
 Now that sounds like a respectable name, it’s Chinese, so you think Canada, you think always friendly and nice people, this must be named after a locally, respected Chinese business man, right?
 Well, how did it get this name, from someone who lived there in the foothills?
 Well yeah, kinda, because the popular Chinese labor of the time was to be cooks, laundry washers or employees for whatever day to day tasks of the time, but not where the town was, on the side of the mountain where the MINE was constructed.
 Canmore was a mining town since 1887, so you go where work is, and Chinese and European descendants did not mix much, outside of providing services by Chinese people.
 That Ha Ling name though… The first reason you know some Fkery was afoot, when giving it THAT Chinese name, was that the peak only got THAT name in 1997!
 So, WTF, right?

 They respected Ha Ling after that, right?
 Gave him his props, right?
 Well, clearly they respected him so much they named the peak after him.
 They called it “CLICK HERE FOR NAME” (have to not say it because woke a-holes of the Internet today are triggered at any term written, despite the context used, ask Joe Rogan).
 I guess he didn’t follow the guide on how to properly use racial slurs – actually, I believe he did and context is everything??
-What’s wild is that term is was used the world over, it’s known as that name mostly, and not by the newer name of Ha Ling.
+What’s wild is that Chinese racist term is was used the world over, it’s known as that offensive name mostly, today, and not by the newer name of Ha Ling.
 It’s still written this way even in most modern hiking trail sites, books, and what-have-you, and is even seen with Ha Ling in the bracket as if its not official.
 Follow that link, I use it for trails and notice how it’s referred to.
 Chinese even call it by the racially offensive name still.
 So until 1997, that offensive name stayed, and docile folks didn’t care.
 In fact, it was reported that the Chinese people were proud that European descendants called it that.
 I kid you not, it’s documented.
-They were so proud to have anything of their own, given them by the people who treated them subpar that the settled for the offensive naming. 🤦♀️They didn’t care because well, that’s what everyone called them so they accepted it. 😒Damn, imagine if they called Harlem, New York by the name “N-word’s creek”??
-We’d be livid and you don’t have to be WOKE to kind of hold your head in shame there.
+They were so proud to have anything of their own, given them by the people who treated them subpar that the settled for the offensive naming. 🤦♀️They didn’t care because well, that’s what everyone called them so they accepted it like good little boys and girls playing their inferior roles to not upset white people – something that hasn’t changed to this day. 😒 Damn, imagine if they called Harlem, New York by the name “N-word’s creek”??
+They probably did, and Blacks fought white supremacy to make them change it back or something.
+We’d be livid and you don’t have to be WOKE to do actions that have you hold your head in, without shame.
+If you act like a second class citizen and pet, then society will label you a “model minority” rather than a “model CITIZEN“, because they don’t consider you equal to them- food for thought.

 Is it racist though, to name it that way?
 Hmmmm Of course it was.
 The problem was European descendants didn’t care about Chinese people and their names, especially then, and disrespected Chinese people at every turn.
 They were being treated as beneath human, quite frankly, all documented, no wokeness.
 When the Chinese worked with the local European descendants, they referred to the Chinese as racial name TERM #1, TERM #2,…. when referencing the Chinese employees in mines, for instance, they did not reference Chinese people by their proper, individual names.
 That’s crazy disrespect.
 So for anyone saying it’s not racism at its finest, to not even acknowledge someone by even their personal name, as you surely would do for your own European descendant neighbors or strangers, what ELSE could it be?
 Thus, you see, that name of the peak, originally, it was mean to be racist, a total mockery, in fact.
 That’s not woke talk, that historical fact!
 It took a guy named Roger Mah Poy to get the name change officially recognized, in 1997, and there are even documentaries about the struggle to get it changed.
 That’s 100+ years to get that slur removed.
 And you thought Canada was woke like that?